percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option::  --databases-exclude=name

-   Excluding databases based on name, Operates the same way as :option:`xtrabackup --databases`, but matched names are excluded from backup.
-Note that this option has a higher priority than :option:`xtrabackup --databases`.
+   Excluding databases based on name, Operates the same way as :option:`--databases`, but matched names are excluded from backup.
+Note that this option has a higher priority than :option:`--databases`.

 .. option:: --databases-file=#